 What is Colcannon?

 If there is one mistake I would try to avoid is overcooking your cabbage.
-We love a bit of cabbage crunch in our colcannon, so you may want to adjust the cooking time depending on the side of your cabbage shreds and the type of cabbage you’re using.
+We love a bit of cabbage crunch in our colcannon, so you may want to adjust the cooking time depending on the size of your cabbage shreds and the type of cabbage you’re using.
 We find that sweetheart and savoy cabbages take less time than white or green cabbage.

 You can use either streaky or back bacon rashers for this recipe.
 Just make sure it is crispy.
 Adding oil to the pan may not make it any healthier but really helps with the crispiness and browning.

-Once you’ve mixed all the colcannon ingredients together, and your bacon is nice and crispy, all you need to do it poach yourself a perfect egg.
+Once you’ve mixed all the colcannon ingredients together, and your bacon is nice and crispy, all you need to do is poach yourself a perfect egg.
 If you’ve not done this before, here’s a guide on how to have a lovely round soft-set poached egg that will have an oozing yolk when you cut into it: How to Poach a Perfect Egg?

 - 750 g new potatoes halved